ORNL/ReSolve/.github/PULL_REQUEST_TEMPLATE/pull_request_feature.md

 ## :confetti_ball: New feature

-_Describe new functionality added by this pull request._
+_Describe new functionality added by this pull request.
+Reference related issues.
+For example:_

+_Closes #0,
+Related to #0._

 ## Proposed changes